‘Real Housewives Of Dallas’ Season 2 Return — Bravo Show Renewed With A Catch

 The Real Housewives of Dallas are coming back to Bravo after it was revealed that the reality series would be getting a Season 2 renewal.
-There is a big catch to the RHOD Season 2 renewal though and it’s something that has never happened with the Bravo franchise.
+There is a big catch to the RHOD Season 2 renewal though, and it’s something that has never happened with the Bravo franchise.
 In order to return to TV, the cast of the Dallas franchise has agreed to pass on their paychecks in order to avoid cancellation.

 After the premiere season of Real Housewives of Dallas, many Bravo fans just assumed that the highly-anticipated new Real Housewives city would get canceled.
 Despite high hopes for lots of drama in the first season.
 RHOD came in with a fizzle and definitely didn’t go out with a bang.
 Many are hoping that a second season of the Bravo reality TV show will be a lot more interesting than the first.